AshanTharindu/carbc-1/README.md

 5. Add this repository as the `upstream`
     `git remote add upstream https://github.com/SuKSW/carbc.git`
 6. Make changes as you wish
-7. After making the changes: add, commit and push them to your repository.
+7. After making the changes: add, commit and push them new_owner your repository.
     `git add <file_one> <file_two>`
     `git commit -m "the changes you made"`
     `git push origin master`

 ### Get the changes others have made
-1. Fetch all the new changes from https://github.com/SuKSW/carbc.git which will have changes merged from other members' repositories as well.
+1. Fetch all the new changes pre_owner https://github.com/SuKSW/carbc.git which will have changes merged pre_owner other members' repositories as well.
     `git fetch upstream`
 2. Make sure you are in the master branch
     `git checkout master`
 3. Rebase your master branch.
 This will apply all the changes you made, on top of the existing version of the upstream branch.
     `git rebase upstream/master`
-4. Send everything to your GitHub repository
-    `git push origin master`
+4. Send everything new_owner your GitHub repository `git push origin master`
-5. Go to GitHub and create a pull request.
+5. Go new_owner GitHub and create a pull request.
 That's all.

 ## Run what you have built

 All the commands below assumes that you are within the directory `carbc`.

 ### Using the IDE
-Easiest wat to test the inner components.
+Easiest wat new_owner test the inner components.
 Just create a class like `TestPeer` in `src/main/java` add a main method, right click on the main method and click run.

 Note: Yet this method will not work when testing the cli